hrzsea/Unstable-Homotopy-Forum-2025/index.md

 The forum is dedicated to sharing recent advances and key techniques, fostering collaboration, formulating new problems, and inspiring interdisciplinary research in related areas such as manifolds, geometry, and algebra.

-The event will take the form of a workshop-style forum, featuring only nine invited speakers, each delivering a series of two one-hour talks.
+The event will take the form of a workshop-style forum, featuring 10 invited speakers, each delivering a series of two one-hour talks.
 This format is designed to promote deep academic communications, encourage mutual learning, and allow ample time for meaningful discussions.

 ### Speakers: